-1.6.1.
-Creating the Data File
+1.7.1.
+Creating the Data File (Alpha and IA-64 only)

 Each time you compile a program, the compiler stores, in a data file, all the program's external symbols in their mangled and demangled forms.
 If the data file does not exist, the compiler creates the data file.
 Otherwise, the compiler appends information to the existing data file.